NaturailyShopify/Naturaily-netlify/_posts/2018-06-18-ruby-on-rails-how-to-create-perfect-enum-in-5-steps.md

 ---
-title: Ruby on Rails - how to create perfect enum in 5 steps
+title: Ruby on Rails - How to Create Perfect Enum in 5 Steps
 description: >-
   In this tutorial you'll learn how to create perfect enum in just 5 steps!
 Read on to find out how to better implement enums in Ruby on Rails.